The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 What happens if I delete or rename a form or button?

 Historical data displays in Analytics, even if you delete or rename a form or button.
-When you rename a form or button, the name change is reflected in Analytics, and data continues to display under a new name.
+When you rename a form or button, the name change is reflected in Analytics, and data continues to display under the new name.